marijnh/Eloquent-JavaScript/10_modules.md

 To separate modules in that way, each needs its own private ((scope)).

-Just putting your JavaScript code into different ((file))s does not satisfy these requirements.
+Just putting your JavaScript code into different ((file))s does not provide this.
 The files still share the same global namespace.
 They can, intentionally or accidentally, interfere with each other's bindings.
 And the dependency structure remains unclear.
-We can do better, as we'll see later in the chapter.

 {{index design}}

 Designing a fitting module structure for a program can be difficult.
-In the phase where you are still exploring the problem, trying  different things to see what works, you might want to not worry about it too much since it can be a big distraction.
+In the phase where you are still exploring the problem, trying  different things to see what works, you might want to not worry about it too much since keeping everything organized can be a big distraction.
 Once you have something that feels solid, that's a good time to take a step back and organize it.

 ## Packages